-C410.2.1 Walk-in coolers and walk-in freezers.
+C410.2.1 Walk-in coolers and walk-in freezers (Mandatory).
 Site-assembled or site-constructed walk-in coolers and walk-in freezers shall comply with the following:

 Automatic door closers shall be provided that fully close walk-in doors that have been closed to within 1 inch (25 mm) of full closure.